E-ARK-Software/earkweb/docs/install_manual.md

     Grant access to user 'arkiv':

-        GRANT ALL ON eark.* TO arkiv@localhost IDENTIFIED BY 'arkiv';
+        GRANT ALL ON eark.* TO arkiv@'%' IDENTIFIED BY 'arkiv';

     Create another database for Celery: